psalveso/EC50Calculator/README.md

 # EC50 Calculator

 This python script calculates EC50 values for the affinity of antibody sera towards an antigen.
-The script reads a `.txt` file produced by INSTRUMENT NAME and performs a nonlinear least squares fit of the data sets within.
+The script reads a `.txt` file produced by Varioskan Lux and performs a nonlinear least squares fit of the data sets within.
 The script outputs the results of the fits as text files and saves a graph of the results to a pdf file.

 ## Dependencies